 The words we use for things – nouns and, more properly, names – seem to refer to our conception of the thing; its formulation in our mind or, more concretely, the feedback we receive from apprehending its form in the world.
 This allows us to speak of immaterial things (ideas, concepts, and feelings) with a lot of the same language we use to describe things with a physical presence.
 For instance, if I say the word “table,” you may have an idea in your mind about a table that is different and distinct from the table in my own mind.
 But I would venture to guess that, broadly speaking, they share many of the same properties.
 Tables are flat, consisting of a slab or surface being carried by supports (perhaps four legs), and have the capacity to carry other things, offer the possibility for people to sit around it, to hide under it, or even to stand on it.
 Your table may be a coffee table whereas mine may be a dining table, implying a function even before articulating one.
 If you have imagined that your table to be a specific material, I suspect that aspect came after the form was already established in your mind.
 Speaking about a real table, with physical properties, prompts first our conception of the table– its form– and secondarily considers that this real table about which we are speaking (or sitting at, hiding under, or standing on) has a material presence.
 Form seems to precede matter in the very ways in which we cognize and communicate.
 It is perhaps best summed up by Descartes’ cogito ergo sum.
 The conundrum is that thinking is nothing without language, and language is nothing without arbiters of the language: people, physically, of matter.
 In the work of Richard Tuttle we are confronted by an alternative approach to this formal basis for language.
 In his works, we see a striving toward an evolution of form into a new material language.

 In the proposition of a new material language, Tuttle’s work is centered around a need for the materials he uses to express themselves non-linguistically through him.
 The tenuous presence of each final piece points simultaneously to the fragility of the materials used and the gesture specific to Tuttle’s body.
 The humble nature of his materials such as wire, paper, textile, plywood, latex paint, material scraps, etc… underscores the commonality of material as a basis for human experience, but the uniqueness of each piece is contingent upon the particularity of Tuttle having been the sole negotiator of the raw material and its external form in the world.
-If a formal language is based on a conception of semiotics as an interplay between signifier, signified, and referent, then it begs the question if Tuttle’s material language is subject to the same division.
+If a formal language is based on a conception of semiotics as an interplay between signifier, signified, and referent, then it begs the question whether Tuttle’s material language is subject to the same division.
 Paradoxically, an attempt to codify the structure of a material language into written language undermines the very notion that it could communicate something nonlinguistic, but a series of implications might suffice to approximate what can be gleaned from communicating through material.
 For Tuttle, material is language; and language is material.
-Still, words come up painfully short – for where we begin is exactly the same place that we end: Tuttle’s material language is perhaps only understood by him.
+Words, it seems, are painfully inadequate – for where we begin is in exactly the same place we end: Tuttle’s material language is perhaps only understood by him.

 Fig. 1